johnky/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

-##4.Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
-Do these values ##differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+The changing of the NA data to a value seems to have caused the mean and median to shift down just a little bit.
+Since you are addding in more points of data and then averaging I can see where this happens.
+When you go from 20 values being average to 30 values average where the 10 new values are small numbers this will cause the overall mean to go down.